 In June 2006, the Nationwide Foundation made a monumental $50 million commitment to support expansion of Nationwide Children's programs and construction of a new 12-story patient tower that opened in June, 2012.
 It was one of the largest philanthropic gifts ever from a corporate foundation in the U.S. and also one of the top five largest single gifts ever given to a children’s hospital nationally or internationally.
 In honor of the Nationwide Foundation gift, the hospital voted to re-name the hospital Nationwide Children’s Hospital.

 Nationwide and the Nationwide Foundation continue to help us keep our promise that no child ever leave Central Ohio for world-class medical care.
-Our partnership has grown exponentially to include three key areas:
+With funding commitments of over $100M to help hospital patients, staff and families, our partnership has grown exponentially to include three key areas:

 The Nationwide Partnership has grown to include monumental events raising millions of dollars for our patients and their families.

-The Nationwide Children’s Hospital Columbus Marathon & ½ Marathon has been a true success, raising more than $4.5 million in three years.
+The Nationwide Children’s Hospital Columbus Marathon & ½ Marathon has been a true success, raising more than $7 million.
 With more than 18,000 participants flooding the streets of downtown Columbus to run, walk and fundraise for our patients and their families this was another testament to Nationwide and Nationwide Children’s incredible partnership.